Readek/Pokemon-Stream-Tool/README.md

 <h1 align="center">Pokemon Stream Tool</h1>

-Pokemon ST is a tool that manages dynamic overlays with the help of a GUI.
-But what can it really do?
-Let me show you a feature list:
+Pokemon ST is a tool that manages dynamic overlays with the help of a GUI, with features like:

 - Manage your active pokemon party (species, nickname, lvl, health...).
 - Manage your player's info (badges, stats...).
+- **Gen 6 auto-update** for your current player party, reading directly from Citra (or Citra-likes).
+  - Also reads battle enemies, revealing hidden info as it's shown in-game, automatically.
 - Display stats for current wild encounter.
 - Store your catches to be displayed on a "Waiting to start" scene.
-- **Gen 6 auto-update** for your current player party, reading directly from Citra (or Citra-likes).
-  - Also reads battle enemies, revealing hidden info as it's shown in-game, automatically.
 - **Remote GUI** so multiple people on different devices can manage the overlay info at the same time.
 - Download it [right here, right now](https://github.com/Readek/Pokemon-Stream-Tool/releases)!
 No need to join any Discord server.
 - **Crossplatform** GUI (Windows, Linux), built on Electron.